textpattern/textpattern.github.io/themes/themes-a-complete-walk-through.md

 > If checked, each template file in the selected theme(s) that does not have a corresponding item in the database will be permanently deleted from the disk-based theme.
 The result after completion of the action will be that your file system templates will reflect exactly what is in the database.

-In other words, Textpattern is making a comparison between the theme package you want to export from the Themes panel and any similarly named theme that might be sitting in the themes directory.
-So it’s asking, if there is such a theme there, and any asset files in it do not have similarly named files in the panel version (the one you are exporting), do you want those files deleted as part of the exportation action?
+In other words, Textpattern is making a comparison between the theme package you want to export from the Themes panel, presumably the package designed as it should be, and any similarly named theme that might be sitting in the <i>themes</i> directory but not so well put together.
+So it’s asking, if there is such a theme there in the directory, and any asset files in it do not have similarly named files in the panel version (the one you are exporting), do you want those files deleted as part of the exportation action?

 This is generally a good idea, and the check box is ticked by default.
 This ensures that after exportation, there is a direct match between the database version (in the Themes panel) and the version on disk (in the <i>themes</i> directory).